Kaiser Permanente: Regional evolution

 By 1990, Kaiser Permanente provided coverage for about a third of the population of the cities of San Francisco and Oakland; total Northern California membership was over 2.4 million.

 Elsewhere, Kaiser Permanente did not do as well, and its geographic footprint changed significantly in the 1990s.
 The organization spun off or closed outposts in Texas, North Carolina, and the Northeast.
 In 1998, Kaiser Permanente sold its Texas operations, where reported problems had become so severe that the organization directed its lawyers to attempt to block the release of a Texas Department of Insurance report.
 This prompted the state attorney general to threaten to revoke the organization's license.
 Kaiser Permanente closed health plans in Charlotte and Raleigh-Durham in North Carolina four years later.
 The organization also sold its unprofitable Northeast division in 2000.
 The Ohio division was sold to Catholic Health Partners in 2013.

 In 1995, Kaiser Permanente celebrated its fiftieth anniversary as a public health plan.
 Two years later, national membership reached nine million.
 In 1997, the organization established an agreement with the AFL-CIO to explore a new approach to the relationship between management and labor, known as the Labor Management Partnership.
 Going into the new millennium, competition in the managed care market increased dramatically, raising new concerns.
 The Southern California Permanente Medical Group saw declining rates of new members as other managed care groups flourished.

 In 2017, Kaiser acquired Group Health Cooperative, which serves clients in the state of Washington outside of Southwest Washington.
 Group Health was started in part from funds from longshoremen in Washington state, who were left out when Kaiser chose not to expand north of the Portland area.

 On April 26, 2023, Kaiser announced it would acquire Geisinger Health System.
 As part of the deal, Geisinger would operate as an independent subsidiary, folded into a new mixed-profit group called Risant Health.
 On June 21, 2024, it was announced that Risant Health would acquire Cone Health, a hospital system based in Greensboro, North Carolina.

-In September 2025, Kaiser announced a joint venture with Renown Health to expand into northern Nevada.
-Kaiser Permanente will acquire a majority stake in Hometown Health, Renown's insurance subsidiary, and pending regulatory approval, will begin offering coverage in 2026.
-Renown’s hospitals and clinics will continue to operate independently, but will gain access to Kaiser's technology and purchasing scale.
-Kaiser also plans to open three clinics in the region within three years.
-The deal was expected to stabilize Renown’s financial condition, which experienced membership declines after the COVID-19 pandemic and the growth of remote work.
+On September 10, 2025, Kaiser announced a joint venture with Renown Health to expand into northern Nevada.
+Kaiser Permanente will acquire a majority interest in Hometown Health, Renown Health's insurance subsidiary and that it would be rebranded to Kaiser Permanente Nevada.

+On February 3, 2026, the joint venture was finalized.
+Kaiser officially entered the Reno metropolitan area on July 1, 2026 with medical offices opening in Reno and Sparks.